Etherpod/Ship-Enhancements/README.md

 - **Repair Confirmation**: Plays a sound when everything has been repaired.
 Now you don't need to go searching for any hulls you forgot to fix!
 - **Hazardous Thrusters**: Makes your ship's thruster flames actually damage you.
 Try figuring out how to get near them in the first place.
 - **Cockpit Rust Level**: Controls how much rust is applied to the ship cockpit.
 Moving the slider all the way to the right completely covers the cockpit in rust.
-- **Dirt Accumulation Time**: Larger numbers increase the time (in seconds) it takes for dirt to build up on your cockpit glass, which you can wash off by finding a source of water.
+- **Dirt Accumulation Time**: Larger numbers increase the time (in seconds) it takes for dirt to build up on your cockpit glass, which you can wash off by finding a source of water (or something similar to it).
 Set this to 0 to disable it.
 - **Max Dirt Accumulation**: Stops dirt from building up on your cockpit when it reaches a certain level.
 - **Scout Launcher Component**: Turns the ship's scout launcher into a fully functioning ship component.
 If you damage it, you won't be able to launch or recall your scout from the ship until you repair it.
 - **Ship Scout Photo Mode**: Lets you switch to photo mode on the ship's scout launcher.
 It will default to photo mode if scout launching is disabled.